 While connecting the dots of your technology ecosystem can seem like a huge project and a massive undertaking, the benefits of doing so far out-weight the costs:

-- Reduce the burden of data entry on multiple systems: Instead of having humans dedicating to manual data entry across multiple platforms, API integrations allow for a single data point to be updated once, then pushed to all other platforms so that the data is unified.
+- Reduce the burden of data entry on multiple systems: Instead of having humans dedicating to manual data entry across multiple platforms, API integrations allow for a single data point to be updated once, then pushed to all other platforms so that the data is unified in the technology ecosystem.
 For example, DealCloud clients may update information about a banker or business owner from inside their Outlook instance; and once that information is synced to DealCloud, it can be updated in the firm’s data warehouse, portfolio monitoring system, and other platforms.
 When these types of connections are configured, it drastically reduces administrative burden and allows firms to streamline their efforts.

 - Accelerate access to specific data or lists of data: One pain point that is commonly felt across the capital markets industry is that professionals know that data exists, but aren’t sure where.
 Creating a centralized place for data, especially one that allows secondary and tertiary data to be normalized, is key for financial services firms.
 This allows deal professionals to search for data in one place, rather than clicking and searching around multiple platforms endlessly, just to find the data and learn it’s out of date.